-Form T1135 is designed to help the Canada Revenue Agency (“CRA”) obtain information on the amount of certain types of assets held by Canadian residents outside Canada.
+Form T1135 is designed to help the Canada Revenue Agency (CRA) obtain information on the amount of certain types of assets outside Canada that are held by Canadian residents.

 The form went through a number of changes over time.
-The ability to EFILE it continues to expand with this option now available to partnerships along with individuals.
-Trusts must still file a paper version with electronic filing coming in the future.
-Given the form's current stable state, we'll review key requirements, definitions and challenges related to its completion.
+The ability to EFILE it continues to expand with this option now available to trusts along with individuals, corporations, and partnerships.
+Given the form's current stable state, we'll review key requirements, definitions, and challenges related to its completion.

-All Canadian resident taxpayers who, at any time in the year, owned “specified foreign property” (SFP) with a total cost amount of more than $100,000 (Canadian) even if some or all of the SFP was sold before the end of the year.
-This requirement applies to individuals, trusts, corporations and partnerships, subject to a few exceptions¹.
+All Canadian resident taxpayers who, at any time in the year, owned specified foreign property (SFP) with a total cost amount of more than $100,000 (Canadian), even if some or all of the SFP was sold before the end of the year, must file form T1135.
+This requirement applies to individuals, trusts, corporations, and partnerships, subject to a few exceptions.¹

-Specified foreign property is defined in subsection 233.3(1) of the Income Tax Act and includes:
+Specified foreign property is defined in the Income Tax Act and includes:

 - amounts in foreign bank accounts

 - shares in foreign companies, even if held in a Canadian brokerage or through a separately managed account (SMA)

 - shares of Canadian corporations held outside Canada (e.g., in a brokerage account in another country)

 - interests in non-resident trusts

 - debts owed by non-residents, including bonds and debentures issued by foreign governments or foreign corporations